devdussey/Dusscord/README.md

 ### Environment Variables

+- `GUILD_IDS`: Comma-separated list of guild IDs for instant dev testing.
+- `GUILD_ID`: Single guild ID for testing if only one guild is needed.
 - `OWNER_FALLBACK_ON_CHANNEL_FAIL`: When set to `true`, if a guild’s log delivery mode is set to `channel` and sending to the configured channel fails (missing/not set/inaccessible), the bot will fall back to DMing bot owners.
 When unset or `false`, no owner-DM fallback occurs in `channel` mode.
 Applies to both moderation and security logs.
 - `BOT_OWNER_IDS`: Space or comma separated list of bot owner user IDs.
 Takes precedence over `BOT_OWNER_ID` when both are set.
 - `BOT_OWNER_ID`: Single bot owner user ID used if `BOT_OWNER_IDS` is unset.